 Why Does Polyurethane Turn Yellow?

-Polyurethane is a very strong top coat.
-Its strength is due to the formula as it contains many additives including resins and plastics.
-Over time, a chemical reaction can occur between these compounds leading to discoloration or yellowing of the coating.
+Polyurethane is a durable sealer – its strength is due to its formula that contains different additives, such as resins and plastics.
+Due time, a chemical reaction between these additives will discolor and yellow the coating.

-The yellowish tint is also caused by an over-accumulation of synthetic oils.
-Over time, the oils in the coating can turn the clear coat yellow.
+The finish will also turn yellow because of an over-accumulation of synthetic oils.
+The oils in the coating will turn the clear coating yellow.

 How To Fix Yellow Polyurethane?